raguay/TextBarScripts/README.md

 # TextBar Scripts

 This is my personal collection of scripts for use with [TextBar](http://richsomerfield.com/apps/textbar/). **TextBar** is a great application for putting small scripts with useful information at your finger tips in the menu bar.
 Some of these are scripts that I first made for [BitBar](https://getbitbar.com/).
-Others use the unique features of **BitBar**.
+Others use the unique features of **TextBar**.
 Have fun!

 ## TodoNotePlan